 Research that focuses more specifically on men’s experience underscores that there is a pluralization of masculine gender styles underway as well.
 The resurgence in Muslim piety has led at least some men to express stronger familial ideals.
 Young men as well as women express interest in finding a romantic partner who shares their vision and life goals, and establishing a marital union in which each one completes (and complements) the other (Smith-Hefner 2018).
 This ideal of a companionate relationship with the conjugal couple at its center includes a model of a father who is more involved and expressively engaged with his wife and children.
+These and related ideals have been embraced and amplified by the activist group Aliansi Laki-Laki Baru or “New Men’s Alliance” which promotes women’s rights and gender equity.
+Established in 2009, the organization partners with women’s groups to address issues of violence against women including sexual harassment and rape.
+More generally, the ALB works to educate men on the importance of their taking on an expanded role within the family (Fahadi 2022; Hadjar 2025).

 It should be underscored, however, that opportunities for new gender expressions and for challenges to received tradition are unevenly distributed across classes and provinces of Indonesia.
-Educated and urban women marry two to three years later than uneducated women and those living in rural areas.
-While increasing numbers of women are putting off marriage in order to pursue higher education and a career, Indonesian society still struggles to address a continuing incidence of child marriage.
+Educated and urban women, for example, marry two to three years later than uneducated women and those living in rural areas.
+While increasing numbers of women are putting off marriage in order to pursue higher education and a career, Indonesian society still struggles to address a continuing incidence of child marriage (Marcoes and Putri 2019).
 Similarly, while the growth of the new Indonesian middle class has been remarkable, it should not obscure what are growing disparities in wealth and opportunities across social classes.
 In other words, just as elsewhere in the world, Indonesia is seeing growing gaps in income, education, and access to media and information, which together result in disparities in gender experience and possibilities.

 Barbara Andaya has cautioned against broad comparative generalizations across world areas, and Indonesia is nothing if not a country of incredible diversity (Andaya 2007).
 The importance of local, on-the-ground case studies that speak to broader regional patterns cannot be understated.
 Emerging opportunities and disparities in gender patterns across contemporary Indonesia offer fertile ground for new scholarship.